 “Pierre, would you go check on Maria?”

-The first thing Pierre noticed when he got down to the cell room was that the two men Oros had posted by the cell were no longer there.
+The first thing Pierre noticed when he finally got down to the cell room was that the two men Oros had posted by the cell were no longer there.
 Pierre exchanged a panicked look with Tulio before he rushed forward and inspected the jail cell.

 Empty.
 It was empty.
 He tried the cell door.
 Still locked.
 What in the world?